sandeepgithub1234/Natural-language-processing-implimentation/README.md

 # Natural-language-processing-implimentation
-In this repositoru I have uploaded the assignment and Python program.
+In this repository I have uploaded the assignment and Python program.